jessebuckmann/sample_preparation_module/projects/SoftwareDesign_by_Nikita_Ravi_and_Jonno/README.md

 # Aloha!

-You find yourself at the front page of the Software Design group 2020 consisting of Jonna, Nikita, and Ravi.
+You find yourself at the front page of the Software Design group 2020 consisting of Jonno, Nikita, and Ravi.
 This is the folder for the Software Design group documentation and programs.

 Welcome! 🎊 😍 😄 :kissing_heart: